GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

 gRPC service.

-The scripts and manifests in this directory enable running the xDS control plane and the sample gRPC application on either a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs) cluster, or on a local [kind](https://kind.sigs.k8s.io/) Kubernetes cluster.
+The scripts and manifests in this directory enable running the xDS control plane and the sample gRPC application on either [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs) clusters, or on local [kind](https://kind.sigs.k8s.io/) Kubernetes clusters.

 The code in this repository in not recommended for production environments.
 If you want a production-ready xDS control plane, we recommend